Ensembl/ensembl-client/doc/architecture/decisions/0020-BLAST-download-formats.md

 Downloading of BLAST results to support ongoing journeys is desired functionality for BLAST.

 ## Decision
-User research and feedback is a critical component will be a critical component of decision making.
-Until we have that we hanve chosen a simple minimal implementation.
+We have chosen an initial minimal, simple implementation of data Download.

 #### Table export
 Export the results table in CSV format.
 This will allow inspection and analysis of the results in popular programs such as Excel.
-We have excluded the alignments themselves since, although we expect them to be desired, they do not fit easily into the CSV format nor into imprting into Excel.

 ### Raw results
 The raw results as provided from BLAST can be exported in TXT format.
-Since this is a common format supported by NCBI, EBI and the current Ensembl website we expect there to be existing third party analysis workflows that this will support.
+Since this is a common format supported by NCBI, EBI and the current Ensembl website we expect that this will support existing third party analysis workflows.

 ### Submission versus job
 A submission is considered as the combination of a single query sequence against one or more target databases.
 A job is a a single query sequence and a single target sequence.

-Why support export from both...?
+User reasearch identified a need for supporting download of both whole submissions and individual jobs.

+## Known Issues
+We have excluded exporting of the alignments themselves from a table since although desired, they do not fit easily into the CSV format nor into importing into Excel and we do not a clear view on how to do this.

-## Consequences
+## Future development
-The options provided will most likely expand and develop as we obtain user feedback.
+It is certain that the options provided will expand over time as we obtain further user feedback.